nickdala/modern-web-app-pattern-java-microservices/docs/aac/java-mwa-guide.md

 - *Use exponential backoff.* Implement exponential backoff strategy for retry attempts.
 This means increasing the time between each retry exponentially, which helps reduce the load on the system during periods of high failure rates.

 - *Use SDK Retry functionality.* For services with specialized SDKs, like Azure Service Bus or Azure Blob Storage, use the built-in retry mechanisms.
 The built-in retry mechanisms are optimized for the service's typical use cases and can handle retries more effectively with less configuration required on your part.
-For example, the reference implementation uses the built-in retry functionality of the Azure Service Bus SDK (`ServiceBusClient` and `ServiceBusRetryOptions`).
-The `ServiceBusRetryOptions` fetches settings from `MessageBusOptions` to configure retry settings such as MaxRetries, Delay, MaxDelay, and TryTimeout.

-    ```csharp
-    // ServiceBusClient is thread-safe and can be reused for the lifetime of the application.
-    services.AddSingleton(sp =>
-    {
-        var options = sp.GetRequiredService<IOptions<MessageBusOptions>>().Value;
-        var clientOptions = new ServiceBusClientOptions
-        {
-            RetryOptions = new ServiceBusRetryOptions
-            {
-                Mode = ServiceBusRetryMode.Exponential,
-                MaxRetries = options.MaxRetries,
-                Delay = TimeSpan.FromSeconds(options.BaseDelaySecondsBetweenRetries),
-                MaxDelay = TimeSpan.FromSeconds(options.MaxDelaySeconds),
-                TryTimeout = TimeSpan.FromSeconds(options.TryTimeoutSeconds)
-            }
-        };
-        return new ServiceBusClient(options.Host, azureCredential ?? new DefaultAzureCredential(), clientOptions);
-    });
-    ```

-- *Adopt standard resilience Libraries for HTTP Clients.* For HTTP communications, integrate a standard resilience library such as Polly or `Microsoft.Extensions.Http.Resilience`.
-These libraries offer comprehensive retry mechanisms that are crucial for managing communications with external web services.
+- *Adopt standard resilience Libraries for HTTP Clients.* For HTTP clients, you can use **Resilience4j** along with **Spring's RestTemplate** or **WebClient** to handle retries in HTTP communications.
+Spring's RestTemplate can be wrapped with Resilience4j's retry logic to handle transient HTTP errors effectively.

 - *Handle message locking.* For message-based systems, implement message handling strategies that support retries without data loss, such as using "peek-lock" modes where available.
 Ensure that failed messages are retried effectively and moved to a dead-letter queue after repeated failures.